Skip to main content Accessibility information

 Foundations in sport development

 You’ll explore sport development from community to elite level.
-Learning how sport and football contributes to wider society issues, such as inclusion, health and physical activity.
+Learning how sport and football contribute to wider societal issues like inclusion, health, and physical activity.
 You will gain a Street Games Activator qualification and visit the London Olympic Park.

 Introduction to the management of sport